jaqubm/nCurses_game/README.md

 # nCurses_game

-It is 2D console game for maximum of 2 players.
+2D console game for maximum of 2 players

 ## Gameplay